 Religion has often been a factor in stereotype and prejudice as the key marker of “difference.”
 In Billings, Montana, for instance, the menorahs in the windows of Jewish homes during Hanukkah made them the targets of anti-Semitic attacks in 1993.
 A decade earlier in New Jersey, the dot (bindi) worn on the forehead by many Hindu women stood for the strangeness of the whole Indian immigrant community in the eyes of a racist group who called themselves the “Dot Busters.”
 All South Asian immigrants were the target of attacks during the 1980s, not just Hindus in particular.
 This was clear in the shouts of those who screamed “Hindu, Hindu” as they beat Navroze Mody to death in Jersey City in 1987, conflating race, religion, and culture in one cry of hatred.

-These shouts—and the tragedy that accompanies them—echo into a post-9/11 America.
-In the aftermath of 9/11, Balbir Singh Sodhi, a turban-wearing Sikh, was shot and killed outside of his Mesa, Arizona gas station because he “looked like” a terrorist.
+These shouts—and the tragedy that accompanies them—echoed in the aftermath of 9/11.
+Balbir Singh Sodhi, a turban-wearing Sikh, was shot and killed outside of his Mesa, Arizona gas station because he “looked like” a terrorist.
 His murder was the first reported hate crime after 9/11 but it was, disturbingly, not the last.
 In November 2009, a Greek Orthodox priest in Tampa, Florida, was beaten with a tire iron when a United States Marine Corps reservist mistook him for an Arab Muslim.
 In August 2010, a taxicab driver in Manhattan was stabbed in the face and throat when his passenger discovered he was a Muslim.
 On August 5, 2012, a man with known white supremacist ties opened fire at a gurdwara in Oak Creek, Wisconsin during Sunday morning worship, leaving seven people dead, himself included.
 In December 2012 in Queens, Erika Menendez pushed Sunando Sen, an Indian-American Hindu, into the path of an oncoming subway train.
 “I pushed a Muslim off the train tracks because I hate Hindus and Muslims,” she said.
 “Ever since 2001 when they put down the Twin Towers, I’ve been beating them up.”
 Sen was killed instantly.

 American history has seen many episodes of destructive religious stereotyping, prejudice, and violence, beginning with the Anglo-Saxon newcomers who saw Native Americans as “pagans” with no religion at all.
 Many native peoples remain sensitive to this negative image: Anne Marshall, a Creek and a former executive in the United Methodist Church says, “Our native traditions are not pagan, they are sacramental.
 They have allowed our people to survive for five hundred years, no matter what was done to us.
 But people don’t even classify our religion as a religion, along with Hinduism and Islam.”
 The use of rituals by sports fans to cheer on teams named after Indian mascots is likewise telling of the persistence of stereotypes.
 According to Tim Giago, an Oglala Lakota activist and former Nieman Fellow at Harvard University, such actions “insult the traditions, culture and spirituality of the First Americans.”